Youngermaster/Flutter-Bluetooth-Chat/README.md

 # Flutter-Bluetooth-Chat

+**Disclaimer ⚠:** The project is still not stable, it needs more work.

-A chat app between Arduino and your phone using Bluetooth
+A chat app between Arduino and your phone using Bluetooth.

 ## Flutter null safety error